 Given that Catalina Island is 22 miles off the coast and largely unpopulated, mobile and internet services can be spotty.

-All four major cell networks have coverage on Catalina Island and to some degree offshore, though AT&T and Verizon are considered the best.
-For internet, your options include cable from Catalina Broadband Solutions or satellite internet through HughesNet and Viasat.
+All four major cell networks have coverage on Catalina Island and to some degree 4–5 miles offshore.
+AT&T and Verizon have the widest 4G coverage outside of Avalon.
+For internet service, the primary option is Catalina Broadband Solutions.
+Satellite service from HughesNet and Viasat is also available.

-In this post I’ll cover your internet and mobile coverage options on Catalina Island as a whole, including the main town of Avalon, as well as offshore mobile coverage when fishing or making the 22-mile boat ride across from Long Beach.
+In this post I’ll cover your internet and mobile coverage options on Catalina Island as a whole, including the main town of Avalon.
+Offshore mobile coverage is also included, so you know what to expect when fishing or making the 22-mile boat ride across from Long Beach.

-The good news is that all four of the major cell providers have some sort of coverage on Catalina Island, though some are obviously much better than others.
+All four of the major cell providers have at least partial coverage on Catalina Island, though some are obviously much better than others.
 If you’re reading this before a day trip, any of the four major carriers (T-Mobile/Sprint, AT&T, and Verizon) will serve you fine.

 Local tour companies even encourage visitors to play LTE-reliant games like Pokemon Go, so suffice it to say you won’t be off the grid during your visit.